coryroop/hashicorp-eductation-engineer/terraform-getting-started.md

 ```

 Look for a message at the bottom of the output asking for confirmation.
 Type `yes` and hit ENTER.
 Terraform will destroy the resources it had created earlier.

+## Next Steps

+- Learn to use Input Variables to make your code more portable
+- Use Outputs to query data
+- Store the Terraform state remotely